dzbrozek/website-monitor/README.md

+### Website monitor ###

 Simple program that monitors web sites and reports their availability.
 This tool is intended as a monitoring tool for web site administrators for detecting problems on their sites.

 **Features**: